muratk3n/thirdwave/en/2021/03/goods-materials-growth-hickel.md

 outpaced the growth of GDP.
 Instead of gradually dematerialising, the global economy has been rematerialising...

-Lithium is another ecological disaster.
+Lithium [used in batteries] is another ecological disaster.
 It takes 500,000 gallons of water to produce a single ton of lithium.
 Even at present levels of extraction this is causing real problems.
 In the Andes, where most of the world’s lithium is located, mining companies are burning through the water tables and leaving farmers with nothing to irrigate their crops.
 Many have had no choice but to abandon their land altogether.
 Meanwhile, chemical leaks from lithium mines have poisoned rivers from Chile to Argentina, Nevada to Tibet, killing off whole freshwater ecosystems.
 The lithium boom has barely started, and it’s already a catastrophe.